 - 1 teaspoon cinnamon & sugar

-- The amount of apples determines the baking time from 40 up to 60 minutes at 160°.
+- The baking time of the pie depends on the amount of apples used.
+It usually takes anywhere from 40 to 60 minutes at 320°F (160° C).